Polyaspartic esters: Polymer science

 Once the aspartic ester is formed, it is basically a sterically hindered diamine and thus in polymer science terms is a Chain extender rather than a chain terminator.
 Chain extenders (f = 2) and cross linkers (f ≥ 3) are low molecular weight amine terminated compounds that play an important role in polyurea compounds, coatings, elastomers and adhesives.
 However, the isocyanate component is often an oligomer that is trifunctional and so the crosslinking comes from that part of the cured polymer.

+Producers

+Major producers of polyaspartic esters and polyaspartic coatings are: